Contour Hybrid Mix Review

 In tens of thousands of vertical feet of highly varied Teton and Canadian ski touring, the traction of the Hybrid Mix was just enough.
 Full nylon skins grab better, to be sure.
 However, that amount of traction is unnecessary.
 These grab well enough to get a beginner through their first season of skinning and to get you up gnarly frozen corn and slicked mid-winter drought existing skin tracks.

-Icing Resistance
+Icing and Glopping Resistance

-The primary variable influencing fabric side icing is conditions and stride.
-Keep to just cold (<0c) or just warm (at 0c) snow and you'll have few to no problems.
-If you have to alternate between warm and cold snow, slide your skis ahead with each stride and you get a long way.
+The primary variables influencing fabric side icing are conditions and stride.
 Next, skin fabric treatment matters.
 A waxed skin will always glop less than an unwaxed one.
 Nonetheless, normalizing for waxing, conditions, and stride, we still see some differences.
-The propensity for icing is a function, after wax, of manufacturer pretreatment and percentage of nylon in the fabric.
+After waxing, the propensity for icing is a matter of manufacturer pretreatment and the percentage of nylon in the fabric.
 Good pretreatments help, and more nylon helps.
-It isn't real clear what Contour does to their skins, but our anecdotal experience seems to suggest that icing is reasonable.
+It isn't really clear what Contour does to their skins, but our anecdotal experience seems to suggest that icing is reasonable.

 The Contour Hybrid Mix skins ice up at about the same rate as other mohair/nylon blended skins.
-You have a great deal of control over icing, regardless of skin construction or attributes.
-When that fails, these have got your back.
+Keep to just cold (less than 0 °C) or just warm (at 0 °C) snow, and you'll have few to no problems.
+If you have to alternate between warm and cold snow, slide your skis ahead with each stride, and you will get a long way.
+By waxing your skins, you have a great deal of control over icing, regardless of skin construction or attributes.
+When that fails, these still have your back.

 Compatibility